Best Tire Pressure Gauge [Review & Guide]

 - Great customer service

-- Valve can crack if tightened too hard
+- The valve can crack if tightened too hard

 - Cannot fill and take measurements at the same time

-The Rhino is relatively lacking on extra features but it does contain an air release valve for controlled deflation.
+The Rhino is relatively lacking in extra features but it does contain an air release valve for controlled deflation.

-The only real problem is that the rubber cable is somewhat short and inflexible.
+The only real problem is that the rubber cable is somewhat short and inflexible to use.

 - Glow-in-the-dark dial

 - The rubber hose is somewhat stiff and inflexible